Godofredo Nobre

 PROFANATION

-But let us focus on the mundane, because if we look at this second life of the object, we will notice that to speak of chance is not that simple.
+But let us focus on the mundane, because if we look at this second life of

-Estado Novo - what better example can you have of an architecture that inscribes certain forms of pastoral power in the collective identity of a nation?, - then we will have as examples of profanation the Court turned into a bakery, the Post Office into a club and Portugal dos Pequenitos into a Convenience Store.
+The profanation of the architectural object means, according to Agamben, its return to the common, the mundane space, now free from the apparatus of power that inscribe it: "Once profaned, that which was unavailable and separate loses its aura and is returned to use"[3].
+If we use the example of Portuguese architecture during the Estado Novo - what better example can you have of an architecture that inscribes certain forms of pastoral power in the collective identity of a nation?, - then we will have as examples of profanation the Court turned into a bakery, the Post Office into a club and Portugal dos Pequenitos into a Convenience Store.
 Of course this does not often happen - or happens less often than would be desirable - which may suggest some problems in this idea.
 Nonetheless, to profane means to remove from the sacred.
 Now, we must begin by noticing that with regard to architecture, the sacred is that which is determined by the idea as function, and crystallized in its 'speaking' representation.
 The sacred refers not only to a legal or religious space but also to the crystallization of the design as such.
 The issue here is the notion of architecture as the production of sacred, and itself a sacred production.
 Thus, the sacred spaces of architecture are those determined by a specific ritual, designed to allow the inscription of the sacred (the Idea).
 Put another way, are those likely to be desecrated.
 Therefore, this structuring of power via the object is not unique to state-architecture or architecture of exception, but strangely inherent to the idea of architecture itself.
 Moreover, we find that in most cases the architectural object is the scene of constant profanations, constant re-uses and adaptations, consequences of occasion and circumstance, or - to follow the line of this essay - of chance.
 Profanation is then, the definition of thresholds above which it is considered that the building is being misrepresented, thresholds above which in certain cases it becomes possible to resort to available legal mechanisms that intervene and restore order.
 Profanation forces an awareness of the irreparable gap between the ideal design proposal and the lived and necessarily transformed reality.

 VANDALISM